 Some simple Italian ingredients are all it takes to put these burgers together in under 20 minutes.
 I started with ground beef and mixed in spicy Italian sausage for flavor.
 You’ll be surprised, the heat doesn’t come through, so your kids can still enjoy the burgers.
 Parmesan cheese and chopped roasted red peppers are gently mixed into the meat, and of course a pinch of salt.
 That’s enough to create the most juicy, flavorful patties you’ve had all summer.

-The patties are big!
-Well listen, not too big.
+The patties are big not small like burger sliders!
 They fit perfectly on a brioche bun or homemade hamburger bun, even after a little shrinking on the grill.
 To make the patties, mix together the beef, Italian sausage, roasted red bell peppers, salt and Parmesan cheese.
 You could even add in a pinch of Italian seasoning for a little extra flavor.
 Mix with your hands just until combined.
 You don’t want to over mix or else your burgers will be dry.

 I used about 2/3 cup of meat mixture for each patty.
 Flatten to about 1 inch thick.
 I like to press mine a little thinner in the center (Did you know that’s where they shrink in?
 This trick helps your burgers stay flat, instead of bulging and turning into balls!)

 Once you’ve formed the patties, it’s time to fire up the grill.
-Follow these simple steps below to get started:
+If it’s inclement weather, follow direction for my baked hamburgers.

 - Preheat the grill to medium-high.